Endava/BEEQ/CONTRIBUTING.md

 ### <a name="pull-request"></a> Pull request

-❗️ Before merging your Pull Request (PR), please make sure that the PR's name respects the [commit message format](#git-commit-messages) and always use Squash and merge❗️
+❗️When creating a Pull Request (PR), please make sure that the PR's name respects the [commit message format](#git-commit-messages) and always use Squash and merge.

 **PR that introduces BREAKING CHANGES should include the `!` character in the type and an explanation of the changes in the PR's body or footer**.
 For example:

 ```
-refactor(radio option)!: remove deprecated disabled property
+refactor(checkbox)!: rename `isChecked` property with `checked`

-BREAKING CHANGE: the deprecated `disabled` property has been removed.
+BREAKING CHANGE: the `isChecked` property has been renamed to `checked`.

-The `disabled` property is no longer supported in the radio-option element and the `isDisabled` property should be used instead.
+The `isChecked` property (`is-checked` attribute) is no longer supported in the checkbox component and has been renamed to `checked` property/attribute.
 ```

 Breaking Change section should start with the phrase "BREAKING CHANGE: " followed by a summary of the breaking change, a blank line, and a detailed description of the breaking change that also includes migration instructions.